Since they first developed it in the 50s, CCTV (closed circuit television) has become a ubiquitous spectacle in cities around the world.

 According to a report by industrial researcher IHS markit in 2019, they are now there 1 billion video surveillance cameras in the world.
 Today, however, CCTV can do something other than just video recording.
 It has a new thing called artificial intelligence, with human detection and facial recognition algorithms that can track what we do and how we feel.

 To protect people from this pervasive control, a German design company (Werteloberfell) has made clothes that can interfere with video surveillance AI.
 The first prototype is called "Ignotum", which means "unknown".

 The genesis of Ignotum

 To create ignotum, the team first had to understand how video surveillance systems with artificial intelligence work.
-Werteloberfell explains: “Normally these systems work in a three-step process: to start, the AI cuts the image into small pieces and analyzes them.
-He decides if he recognizes what is in the image: if he recognizes it, he draws a skeleton around the object (or person) to better track its movements.
+Werteloberfell explains: "Normally these systems work in a three-step process: to start, the AI cuts the image into small pieces and analyzes them.
+It decides if it recognizes what is in the image: if it recognizes it, it draws a skeleton around it. 'object (or person) to better track their movements.
 In the case of people, then, the HD images of the faces are sent to a server for analysis. "